lovemedicine/tic-tac-toe/README.md

 lein run
 ```

-2. Otherwise, if you have Java installed, you can clone the repo and run the uberjar:
+2. If you have Java installed you can run the uberjar:

 ```
 git clone https://github.com/lovemedicine/tic-tac-toe.git